kkinnebrew/clementine/docs/Getting Started.md

 ## View Controller Architecture

-The architecture of OrangeUI attempts to emulate the hierarchical structure of the DOM via View Controllers while decoupling code components so they can be reused.
-It uses the subscriber pattern to manage communication between view controllers, where individual view controllers in the hierarchy manage only their children.
+OrangeUI attempts to emulate the hierarchical structure of the DOM via View Controllers while decoupling code components so they can be reused.
+It provides custom event bindings to manage communication between view controllers, where individual view controllers in the hierarchy manage only their children.

-**Principles**

-1. Controller and view hierarchies match one-to-one
+## Rules

+1. For every view is a view controller instance
-2. One controller instance can manage one view
+2. A controller instance should manage only one view
 3. Controllers only call methods on their children
-4. Controllers fire events up to their parents
+4. Controllers fire events to communicate with their parents
-5. Never bind an event, without unbinding it later
+5. Manually unbind all manually bound events

 ## Example

-Suppose we're building a simple address book web app.
-We want to have a searchable list of contacts on the left, and a detail view for the contact that's currently selected on the right.
-How would we structure the application?
+Suppose we're building a simple address book web application.
+We want to have a searchable list of contacts on the left, and a detail view displaying the currently selected contact on the right.
+In the next few minutes, we'll build this app with OrangeUI.

 ### Step 1: Start with your views

+In OrangeUI, views are simply HTML.
+Our views should follow the conventions of good HTML; they exist strictly to describe the structure, not the style our application.

-We first want to outline our view structure in HTML.
-We know the basic components of what our views will look like already, even though we haven't ironed out the details.
-Traditionally we might start with something like this.
+We first want to outline what views we need and how the will be organized.
+Even though we haven't ironed out the details, we know the basic structure and arrangement of our application's views.
+In a traditional, page like application, we might start with something like this,

 ```html
 <body>